Red Dirt Harvest Festival 2007

 You Might Be a Red Dirt Musician If….

-Categories: Austin, Indie Music, Oklahoma Music Scene, Red Dirt Music, Stillwater, Texas music, Tulsa, music
+Categories: Austin, Indie Music, music, Oklahoma Music Scene, Red Dirt Music, Stillwater, Texas music, Tulsa

 A lot of musicians are calling themselves Red Dirt musicians and fans these days, but no two people seem to agree just exactly what that means, so, how’s an up-and-coming young guitar (or, for that matter, accordion) player supposed to know if he’s Red Dirt or not?